rimoapp/bilingual-github/README.md

 - Translating GitHub Issues
 - Translating GitHub Comments

+## Translation Behavior
+- Translation only occurs when an issue has the "**need translation**" label
+- When the label is present:
+  - The issue content will be translated
+  - All comments on that issue will be translated
+  - Any edits to the issue or its comments will trigger new translations
+- If an issue doesn't have the **"need translation"** label:
+  - No translation will occur for the issue or its comments
+  - The translation workflows will skip processing

 ## Steps to Use the Reusable Workflows in a Target Repository

 #### 1. Translate GitHub Issues